Logitech Harmony: 2008–2009

 The Harmony 510/515 is an entry-level remote.
 It has the same number of buttons as the 525 and features colored buttons typical on most satellite boxes.
-It has a four-button, monochrome LCD display.
+It has a four-button, monochrome LCD.
 This remote is software-limited to controlling up to five devices.
 Like its mid-range cousins, the 520 and 550, it has no recharge pod and uses AAA batteries instead.
 Despite only supporting up to five devices, this model sold for the same price as earlier 500-series models.
 The difference between the 510 and 515 is that the 510 is black, while the 515 is silver.